bebound/bebound.github.io/content/posts/modern-pip-build-process-use-pep517.md

 backend-path = ["backend"]
 ```

-`setuptools`, there are some other build back-end such as `hatchling` and `flit`.
+Besides `setuptools`, there are some other build back-end such as `hatchling` and `flit`.
 You can find the example here: [Python Packaging Uer Guide - Choosing a build backend](https://packaging.python.org/en/latest/tutorials/packaging-projects/#choosing-a-build-backend)

 [pep518](https://peps.python.org/pep-0518/) defines the format of `pyproject.toml`, where you can specify you build dependencies, ensuring the necessary tools will be installed when building project.
 For example: